macadmins/ddm_testing/README.md

 Follow the directions below for getting started with your MAOS-hosted DDM test server.

 > [!CAUTION]
-> 🚨🚨🚨 This is an INSECURE setup.
+> 🚨🚨🚨 This is an UNSECURE setup.
 Only enroll machines where you won't lament losing data 🚨🚨🚨

 ### Initial setup